tinkerbell/cluster-api-provider-tinkerbell/docs/README.md

 ### Getting access to workload cluster

 To finish cluster provisioning, we must get access to it and install a CNI plugin.
-In this guide we will use Calico.
+In this guide we will use Cilium.
+Cilium was chosen to avoid conflicts with the default assumed IP address for Tinkerbell (192.168.1.1)

 Run the following command to fetch `kubeconfig` for your workload cluster:
 ```sh